 Participants may arrive in Madrid (Adolfo Suárez Madrid–Barajas Airport – MAD) anytime BEFORE 12 p.m.
 (Time in Madrid, Spain) on Saturday, May 19th, the participants will meet at the Madrid Airport (MAD) at that time.
 Pilgrims will be given instructions for meeting location.
 The trip officially begins at 12 p.m. in Madrid on 5/19, any prior travel arrangements are the responsibility of the participant.

-Participants may depart from Madrid for the U.S. anytime after 8 p.m. on Sunday, June 3rd.
+Participants will arrive back in Madrid at approximately 11pm on Saturday, June 2nd.
 One night of lodging (June 2nd) in Madrid IS INCLUDED in the Trip Cost.
 The Trip officially ends at breakfast on June 3rd (approximately 10 a.m.).
 Participants who wish to remain for extra time may due so on their own.

 Please wait until we have confirmed your spot in the pilgrimage to buy your flights.
 Please contact us if you’d like assistance choosing flights or connecting with other missionaries to travel together.
 We will be coordinating for pilgrims to travel together from Denver and Philadelphia if you wish to depart from either of those two cities.